ppy/osu-wiki/wiki/Article_styling_criteria/en.md

 ## Standards

-*Notice: [RFC 2119](https://tools.ietf.org/html/rfc2119 "IETF Tools") is used to describe requirement levels.*
+*Notice: The articles below use [RFC 2119](https://tools.ietf.org/html/rfc2119 "IETF Tools") to describe requirement levels.*

-The Article Styling Criteria are split up into two documents:
+The Article Styling Criteria are split up into two articles:

 - [Formatting](Formatting): includes Markdown and other formatting rules
 - [Writing](Writing): includes writing practices and other grammar rules